ksysiekj/Retry.NET/README.md

 # Retry.NET
-Simply retry mechanism for .NET
+Simple implementation of retry mechanism for .NET